keptn/keptn.github.io/content/docs/develop/reference/managed_istio/index.md

 istio-telemetry          1/1     1            1           32m   mixer,istio-proxy          gke.gcr.io/istio/mixer:1.2.10-gke.3,gke.gcr.io/istio/proxyv2:1.2.10-gke.3                                      istio=mixer,istio-mixer-type=telemetry
 ```

-**Please note**: Keptn 0.6.1 is installing Istio in version 1.3.
+**Note**: A default Keptn 0.6.1 and 0.6.2 installation would have installed Istio in version 1.3.

 After setting up the cluster you can install Keptn.
-Make sure to add the hidden option `--istio-install-option=Reuse`
+Make sure to add the hidden option `--ingress-install-option=Reuse`
  to the `keptn install` command and verify that the installation has worked using `keptn status`.

 Afterwards you can continue with the [tutorials](../../usecases/) as usual.

-Please note that this is an experimental feature and we can not cover all corner-cases.
+Please note that this is an experimental feature and we cannot cover all corner-cases.
 Any help in this regard is appreciated.
 In case of any issues, feel free to create a [new bug report](https://github.com/keptn/keptn/issues/new?assignees=&labels=bug&template=bug_report.md&title=)
 and provide as much debug information as possible.